What is a custodian and how does CI Direct Investing use them?

 Manage administration related to your investments such as issuing account statements, collecting investment income on your behalf, and tax reporting.

-CI Direct Investing uses the custodial services of BBS Securities, a subsidiary of CI Financial, and Credential Securities.
+CI Direct Investing uses the custodial services of CI Investment Services, a subsidiary of CI Financial, and Credential Securities.